Valks-Bots/partner-bot/.github/README.md

 </div>

 <p align="center">Partner bot is a discord bot that uses discord-js and sqlite to automate partnerships in the big community of discord.
 When you bump your advertisement, the bot sends it to every guild that has the bot setup with a configurable cooldown.
+This bot has only been tested on a total of 4 servers, issues may arise if the bot has to handle 100 or more servers all sending messages between each other simultaneously.
   <br><br><br>
 </p>